MageMCU/Wireless-Communication/Radios/XBee 900/README.md

 - namespace ***csjc***

 ## Experimental Approach
-- Using an Arduino Uni with an VBee 900HP in SPI mode...
+- Using an Arduino Uno with an XBee 900HP in **SPI mode** similarly with the radio nRF24L01+ requires three primary steps: hardware connection, configuring the XBee for SPI and API modes, and writing the Arduino code.
+(The Raspberry Pi 3 will be test once the Arduino Uno test is completed.)

 ### ***include folder***